raspberrypilearning/stress-ball/en/step_2.md

 The ball is a bit small.

 --- task ---
 Under the stage there are some sprite settings that you can change.
-The **size** starts at 100%.
+The **Size** starts at 100%.
 To make the sprite bigger, change it to 200% - this is double the size.

 ![screenshot](images/balls-size-200.png)